-Whether it is through film, social media, entrepreneurship or improv, students in the Toronto Film School’s English as a Second Language (ESL) Gateway Program are getting out into the city of Toronto to explore and learn English through some unique arts-based activities and experiences.
+Whether it is through film, social media, entrepreneurship or improv, students in the Toronto Film School’s English as a Second Language (ESL) Pathway Program are getting out into the city of Toronto to explore and learn English through some unique arts-based activities and experiences.

-“Each Friday we have a fun weekly activity: photography workshops, marketing seminars, fashion lessons, we participate in cinematography classes and take various field trips” explained Natalie Ryan, the coordinator of the ESL Gateway Program at Toronto Film School.
+“Each Friday we have a fun weekly activity: photography workshops, marketing seminars, fashion lessons, we participate in cinematography classes and take various field trips” explained Natalie Ryan, the coordinator of the ESL Pathway Program at Toronto Film School.
 “These activities give the students an opportunity to practice their English, get out and meet new people and it also is a fun way of challenging their listening skills and reading skills.”

 These activities are always arts-based and almost always Toronto Film School related.
-To that end, the students in the ESL Gateway Program recently attended the Mode Canada 150 Exhibit, a celebration of Canadian fashion, the past present and future of fashion.
+To that end, the students in the ESL Pathway Program recently attended the Mode Canada 150 Exhibit, a celebration of Canadian fashion, the past present and future of fashion.
 Additionally, James Fowler, an instructor in the Toronto Film School’s Fashion Design Diploma participated in the exhibit.

 “We had a full tour and had a woman go through each piece and talk about each decade of Canadian fashion and the students were able to see the cycle of how fashion works,” Natalie explained.
 “Even if they weren’t able to understand everything they were able to see everything, there were a few pieces they could touch, it was engaging on a number of levels.”